nithinphilips/odel/README.rst

 This only waits for creation of records.
 Tririga may still continue to process *Associate* and other asynchronous tasks in the background.

-To disable this a quit as soon as the upload is complete, specify the ``-no-wait``` flag.
+To disable this and quit as soon as the upload is complete, specify the ``-no-wait``` flag.

 Building Windows Installer